-In the US, there are currently over 20 million people living with visual impairments.
+Around the world, millions of people experience visual impairments in some form.
 Many of which rely on the use of assistive technologies to gain the ability to use websites across the internet.
 Accessibility features such as Screen Readers are vital in providing the access required for these users.
 This article will look over the importance of screen readers in web accessibility and why you should be designing an accessible website with Screen Readers in mind.

 What is a Screen Reader?